-Unfortunately, team Icewave’s bot was eviscerated by Ghost Raptor in Season 1, landing upside-down with no way of righting itself.
+The previous season, team Icewave’s bot was eviscerated by a battlebot named Ghost Raptor.
+When Icewave's bot landed upside-down it was finished, as it had no way of righting itself.

 Victor pulled dozens of parts from Swagelok Northern California's inventory, experimenting through trial and error until everything fit together just right.
 For example, Victor and Neil Ide utilized special tube adapter fittings to create the perfect compact solution for Icewave.